Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 Pain medication

 Taking pain medication can help ease the muscle and joint pain that often comes with post-viral fatigue.
 Managing pain can help improve the quantity and quality of your sleep at night, which may help reduce fatigue during the day.
-Taking pain medication may provide temporary relief, but it does nothing to address the root neurochemical cause of post-viral fatigue.
+Taking pain medication may provide temporary relief, but it does nothing to address the root cause of post-viral fatigue.

 Relaxation techniques